-Draw to Connect is an exciting opportunity to observe, explore and represent the familiar objects that surround us, wherever we are.
+Draw to Connect was an exciting opportunity to observe, explore and represent the familiar objects that surround us, wherever we are.

 This project is for everyone; no special skills or equipment are needed, and it can be as quick or take as long as you like.
 You just need to be based at a UK address.

 A postcard carries the instructions and space for a simple tracing exercise based on an object in your immediate environment, using whatever is to hand; a pencil, a biro – anything that can be used to make a mark.
 You will receive one postcard and a spare stamp.

 This momentary record of our surroundings and mood can be shared with Lancaster Arts and our followers on social media using the hashtags #BreathingSpace and #DrawToConnect.
 Using the stamp enclosed with the card you can also post it onwards.

 If you choose to share with us on social media, or by email, your contribution will be part of an archive of unique impressions of this time, offered in a quiet moment from inside our homes.